Massimo Scali

 Massimo Scali (born 11 December 1979) is an Italian former competitive ice dancer.
 With partner Federica Faiella, he is the 2010 World bronze medalist, a two-time (2009–2010) European silver medalist, and a six-time (2003–2005, 2007–2009) Italian national champion.
 They also won eleven Grand Prix medals together.

 Personal life

-Scali was born on December 11, 1979.
+Scali was born on December 11, 1979 in Monterotondo, Italy.

-Since 2020, he has lived in California, United States with his partner, Daniel Morales.
+Since 2020, he has lived in California, United States, with his partner, Daniel Morales.
+The pair became engaged in April 2026.

+Scali regularly uses his social media platform to advocate for the Freedom of Palestine and has openly condemned Israel's actions in the Gaza war.